clara-louise/ML_image_eval/README.md

 Ada coursework - Evaluation script for image classification

+1. Download your model from Teachable Machine in Tensofflow Keras format.
-Replace the contents of the "converted keras" folder with your model and the contents of the "test_data" with your data and modify the script to match your sub-folder names.
+2. Replace the contents of the "converted keras" folder with your model and the contents of the "test_data" with your data and modify the script to match your sub-folder names.
+3. Run eval.py.